-SHEIN is one of the largest online retail stores that sells clothing and accessories to customers around the world.
-A digital-first retailer, the company has also seen much success launching its campaigns and clothing in physical stores around the US.
-The brand worked with Storefront to open its NYC pop-up store in Soho at the end of the Summer, and has just recently launched its Dallas pop-up shop to much fanfare.
+SHEIN is one of the largest online retail stores that sell clothing and accessories to customers around the world.
+A digital-first retailer, the company has also seen much success in launching its campaigns and clothing in physical stores around the US.
+The brand worked with Storefront previously to open its NYC pop-up store in Soho and has just launched its Dallas pop-up shop too much fanfare.

-We recently caught up with Yulanda Ma, Shein’s Operations Manager, after their Dallas pop-up shop opening to discuss its success and the team’s future pop-up plans!
-Read below:
+We recently caught up with Yulanda Ma, Shein’s Operations Manager, after their Dallas pop-up shop opening to discuss its success and the team’s future pop-up plans.

 Can you talk to me about the success of your latest Dallas pop-up shop?

 The city of Dallas has been really good to us!
 We had a great, successful pop-up shop there compared to other ones we have done [in other cities].
 The success is a combination of our experience and hard work; we had 3,045 people show up to our pop-up for the 3-day event and sold out on all the days.